 - repeating ‘may they be well; may they be happy’ quietly to yourself.
 You can also use an image, such as shining light from your heart into theirs.
 You can use these techniques — a phrase or an image — in the next two stages as well.

 - Then think of someone you do not particularly like or dislike.
 Your feelings are ‘neutral’.
 This may be someone you do not know well but see around.
 You reflect on their humanity, and include them in your feelings of metta.

-- Then think of someone you actually dislike — an enemy.
-Trying not to get caught up in any feelings of hatred, you think of them positively and send your metta to them as well.
+- Then think of someone you actually dislike — an “enemy”, traditionally— someone you are having difficulty with.
+Trying not to get caught up in any feelings of hatred, think of them positively and send your metta to them as well.